hugbed/strabus-ros/inter_eye_rail/README.md

-# Nodes to control and test the inter-pupillary rail stepper
+# Nodes to control and test the inter-pupillary rail

 Nodes :
-  * stepper_controller : Control the stepper motor by issuing commands to this node.
-The commands are listed below.
+  * rail_controller : Control the inter-pupillary rail by issuing commands to this node.

-## Stepper Controller node
+## Rail controller node

 Start node:
 ```
-rosrun stepper_controller stepper_controller_node.py
+rosrun rail_controller rail_controller_node.py
 ```

 This node listens to publishers on:
- * /motor/inter_eye/command : issue commands to the stepper motor.
-The motor will also publish useful state information such as when it hits a limit switch.
+ * /motor/inter_eye/command : issue commands to the rail controller.

 The launch file will simply start the node:
 ```
-roslaunch stepper_controller stepper_controller.launch
+roslaunch rail_controller rail_controller.launch
 ```

 ### Messages format
 The messages are encoded in JSON.
-Each message represents a command to run on the stepper motor.
+Each message represents a command to run on the rail controller.

 #### run command
 ```